itszootime/zconfig-ruby/README.md

 ## Requirements

-This gem is currently only compatible with UNIX-based systems with inotify installed.
+This gem is currently only compatible with UNIX-based systems with [inotify-tools](https://github.com/rvoicilas/inotify-tools) installed.
 Support for more will be coming soon.

 ## Usage